alexkim-ack/fastAPI/README.md

 ## Usage

-This project uses fastAPI, yarn, and python.[node](http://nodejs.org) and [npm](https://npmjs.com).
+This project uses fastAPI, yarn, and python.
 Go check them out if you don't have them locally installed.

 Start your local virtual environment